 As a best practice, we recommend you to create a Tag for Azure and use that tag to be dynamically associated with the assets identified via the key.
 Refer to the section 'Creating a Tag' for Azure to create a new tag.

-Currently, as a part of this integrated deployment is only available for Windows agents (soon we will be adding Linux Agents).
+Currently, as a part of this integrated deployment is only available for Windows agents (pending support for Linux Agents too).

 Click 'Install Instructions' under Windows.
 Choose 'Deploying on Azure' and retrieve the keys from the page